Archive for Parking Strips

 Flowering current – Ribes sanguineum is a spring pick me up for people and nectar for hummingbirds.

-How to Kill your plants
+How to kill your plants

 Plant too deep – Dig the hole several inches deeper than the root ball of the new plant.
-Plant them in the lowest area of your property.
+Or plant them in the lowest area of your property where they will be in standing water during the winter.

 Dig the hole twice as wide but only as deep as the root ball of the new plant.
-Plant 1” too high and bring soil to the plants edges.
-Water carefully the first summer.
-A slow soak rather than daily light sprinkles of water is best.
+Plant 1” or 2″ high and bring soil or your mulch top dress up to the plants edges.
+Water carefully and thoughtfully the first summer.
+A slow long soak rather than daily light sprinkles of water is best.
 Mulch the plant in the fall and spring, don’t fertilize.

 Drought tolerant native Sword Fern Hillside Neighborhood Portland Oregon